madalinpopa/madalinpopa/README.md

 # Hey, I'm Madalin 👋

 I'm a **Senior DevOps Engineer**.
 During the day, I focus on infrastructure, automation, and cloud solutions.
-In my free time, I enjoy building tools and exploring software development. ⚙️
+I enjoy Python for its simplicity and Go for its efficiency.
+In my free time, I build tools, explore software development, and find ways to automate repetitive tasks. ⚙️

 ---